Recurrent Equilibrium Networks: Flexible Dynamic Models with Guaranteed Stability and Robustness: Direct Parameterizations of RENs

 \section{Direct Parameterizations of RENs}

-In the previous section we gave convex parameterizations of contracting and robust RENs.
-While convexity of a model set is useful, the conditions involved linear matrix inequalities which can be challenging to verify for large-scale models.
+In the previous section we gave convex parameterizations of contracting and robust RENs in terms of linear matrix inequalities (LMIs), i.e. intersections of the cone of positive semidefinite matrices with affine constraints.
+While convexity of a model set is useful, LMIs are challenging to verify for large-scale models, and especially to enforce during training.

-In this section we provide \textit{direct} parameterizations, i.e. smooth mappings from $\mathbb R^N$ to the weights and biases of contracting and robust RENs.
-This enables learning to be done via unconstrained optimization, significantly enhancing the ease of use of RENs, and also enables random sampling of REN models with prescribed stability and robustness conditions.
+In this section we provide direct parameterizations, i.e. smooth mappings from $\mathbb R^N$ to the weights and biases of a REN, enabling \textit{unconstrained} optimization methods to be applied.
+We do so by first constructing representations of RENs directly in terms of the positive semidefinite cone \textit{without} affine constraints, and then parameterize this cone in terms of its square-root factors.